-Modern alloying and processing concepts result in high-strength steels with advanced property combinations.
+Modern alloying and processing concepts result in high-strength steels with sophisticated property combinations.
 Usually, the properties of bright steel are adjusted on single-bar tempering lines by an integrated austenitizing, quench hardening and tempering process.

 HIGH DEFORMATION QUENCHING & TEMPERING